 Also produced during this time were "Germantown" Navajo rugs woven from 3 ply or 4 ply machine spun wool yarn, usually on machine spun plied cotton warp.
-The name "Germantown" comes from the area near Philadelphia, Pa where much of the yarn is thought to have been produced.
+The name "Germantown" comes from the area near Philadelphia, Pa where much of the yarn was milled.
 These Germantown rugs were intricately styled and very colorful.
 Some were so wildly colored that they are called "Eyedazzlers."

 The traders played an important role in the development of the Navajo rug.
-Weavers gradually transformed from the weaving of blankets to textiles suitable for use on the floors of Anglo homes Because the weavings were now being sold to Anglos as rugs, they had to look like what an Anglo thought a rug should look like.
-An analogy might be a pizza in Germany; a German restaurateur's idea of what Americans think Italian food should be.
+Weavers gradually transformed from the weaving of blankets to textiles suitable for use on the floors of Anglo homes.
+Because the weavings were now being sold as rugs, they had to look like what an Anglo thought a rug should look like.
 Navajo weavings during this time were a trader's idea of the Anglos' perception of how Indian rugs should look.
-The rugs had to have a border to be accepted by Anglos and, in fact many Navajo rug designs were very close copies of Oriental rug designs.
+The rugs had to have a border to be accepted and, in fact many Navajo rug designs were very close copies of Oriental rug designs.